RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 ```

 To evaluate the available alternatives, you'll need to know a little more about
-the kinds of manipulations which we wanted to do with these types -- in other
+the sort of work that we wanted to do with these types -- in other
-words, the sort of functions we wanted to be able to write.
+words, the functions we wanted to be able to write.
 In pseudo-code, here
 are some example function signatures that we ended up needing.
 (You can probably
 form an intuition about why we'd want most of these things, and we'll discuss
 some of them in more detail below).